 Essentially, you can go in two directions…

-The MQ winter event is the futuristic alternative, with nary a wooden decoration in sight and plenty of exotic-sounding 21st-century drinks.
+The MQ winter event represents the futuristic alternative, with nary a wooden decoration in sight and plenty of exotic-sounding 21st-century drinks.

-The medieval Advent market is the historical alternative, where the announcements come via town crier rather than over a loudspeaker.
+The medieval Advent market is the historical alternative, where the announcements come through a town crier and dragons must be kept on a leash.

 The market opens for just a few days at the start of the Advent season, occupying the courtyard in front of the Heeresgeschichtliches Museum (Museum of Military History).

 If you’re now imagining handicrafts, roast pork on an open spit, spiced mead in earthenware mugs, and rows of swords and helmets to purchase as stocking presents, then you’d be about right.

 The entertainment includes regular demonstrations of sword fighting techniques and juggling skills, with each evening ending with a fire show.
 And there’s music…

 Opening times 2023